-In the interview, he expressed his belief that F-16 Block 70 is the most advanced and modern weapon system, as well as, the most suitable for Bulgaria’s defence and Bulgaria’s participation in the mutual engagements, along with the other NATO allies.
+In the interview, he expressed his belief that F-16 Block 70 is the most advanced and modern weapon system, as well as the most suitable for Bulgaria’s defense and Bulgaria’s participation in the mutual engagements, along with the other NATO allies.
 According to him: “Gripen fighter cannot be compared to F-16.
 It is as if to compare apples to oranges.
-The F-16 is a weapon system proven in battles and used in NATO countries, in Greece, in Romania, as well as, by non–NATO nations – like Israel.
+The F-16 is a weapon system proven in battles and used in NATO countries, in Greece, in Romania, as well as by non–NATO nations – like Israel.
 There is a reason for these countries to opt for the F-16.”

 The U.S. Deputy Secretary of State noted that the U.S. had invested nearly $300 million in recent years, a $100 million investment in the Bulgarian Air Force in order the F-16 to enter service with the Bulgarian Army easily and fast, in a way that Gripen could not.

-In his talks with the U.S. Deputy Secretary of State, Bulgaria’s Prime Minister once again assured that our country strictly fulfills its commitments to NATO and reaffirmed the increase in defence expenditures of 2% of GDP by 2024, as well as, the allocation of additional funds for arms and equipment.
-While with the Bulgarian Defene Minister Krasimir Karakachanov, the U.S. politician discussed the regional security.
+In his talks with the U.S. Deputy Secretary of State, Bulgaria’s Prime Minister once again assured that our country strictly fulfills its commitments to NATO and reaffirmed the increase in defense expenditures of 2% of GDP by 2024, as well as the allocation of additional funds for arms and equipment.
+While with the Bulgarian Defense Minister Krasimir Karakachanov, the U.S. politician discussed the regional security.

 The issue for the modernization of the Bulgarian Army and the Air Force was also seriously discussed during the bilateral meeting between the Foreign Minister Ekaterina Zakharieva and John Sullivan, held on 14 December.
 It was also attended by Deputy Minister of Defence Atanas Zapryanov, who is the head of the political-military group that considers and evaluates the offers for a new type of combat aircraft.
 Speaking on this topic, Ekaterina Zakharieva said: “Of course, we as a government are in no way willing to influence the expert committee that will take the decision.
 We hope that they will really choose the aircraft that will best protect the Bulgarian interest and will increase Bulgaria’s capabilities in NATO.”